Why become a web developer?

 So where could I work?

 In New Zealand many of the most innovative and exciting new companies are found in the tech sector.
 Hoping to attract and retain top quality staff, these companies exemplify employee-focused policies that attempt to make work enjoyable and lifestyle-oriented.
 Xero, for example, is notorious for its in-house baristas and weekly free massage therapy.
 Powershop boasts “a pool table, fancy coffee machine, beanbags and craft beer, and our CEO wears t-shirts” like it’s no big deal.
-Rabid gives staff time to work on their own projects (taking after Google’s “20% time” policy) and has a commitment to supporting initiatives which benefit society.
+Rabid gives staff time to work on their own projects (taking after Google’s “20% time” policy) and has a commitment to supporting initiatives that benefit society.

 Innovation is the lifeblood of the tech sector, so tech companies are usually not afraid to challenge accepted norms and change the way things have always been done in order to produce better results.
 This applies to everything from seating arrangements (Standing desks anyone?
 Beanbags?
 Swiss balls?
-Hot desking?) to meeting formats (Standups?
+Hot-desking?) to meeting formats (Standups?
 Sprints?) to teambuilding activities (Go-carting?
 Craft beer?) to work arrangements (Remote work?
 Flexible hours?
 Glide time?).

 Working in the innovation industry is also very exciting.
 It means coming up with new ideas, mastering the latest technologies, and playing with gadgets that could change how society considers itself.
 Everyday conversation revolves around what’s happening next, what could happen, and how it could help people.
 The crux of the industry is identifying problems that plague people, and then coming up with creative and mindbending approaches to solving them.
 It can be fascinating, fast-paced and passionate work that really changes the world we live in.